 ClearBoreEnvironmental friendly, cost-effective, High Performance Water-Based Mud, suitable for all tunnelling and drilling operations

 To accommodate the new legislation we have developed Clearbore™.
-ClearBore is an environmental friendly, cost-effective, High Performance Water-Based Mud which is suitable for all tunnelling and drilling operations.
+ClearBore is an environmentally friendly, cost-effective, High Performance Water-Based Mud which is suitable for all tunnelling and drilling operations.

 Patented in 2004, ClearBore is produced from dry, free flowing polymers, It provides exceptional borehole stability and cuttings removal in a wide range of ground conditions.
 It also provides a high enhanced gel strength as well as additional fluid loss control in comparison to other fluids.